pandallel/quilt/docs/src/features/materials/material-architecture.md

     pub ingested_at: OffsetDateTime,
     /// Current status of the material
     pub status: MaterialStatus,
-    /// Error message if status is Invalid pub error: Option<String>,
+    /// Error message if material cannot be analyzed pub error: Option<String>,
 }

 /// The possible states of a material pub enum MaterialStatus {
-    /// Material has been discovered but not yet validated Discovered,
+    /// Material has been discovered but not yet processed Discovered,
-    /// Material has passed validation
-    Valid,
+    /// Material was successfully split into chunks [planned] Split,
-    /// Material failed validation
+    /// Material could not be split [planned]
-    Invalid,
+    Failed,
 }

 /// Events emitted during material processing